DazEdword/synology-toolset/README.md

 cp .env.sample .env.private
 ```

-Once you proceed with the setup and populate your `env.private` file, you will be able to run commands:
+Once you proceed with the setup and populate your `env.private` file with your own credentials, you will be able to run commands:

 ```bash
 python <installation-folder>/commands/<command-name> <args>